 The role of bamboo in alleviating rural poverty has been well documented.
 The highly versatility and fast growing ‘miracle plant’ grows locally to some of the poorest communities in the world, generating income and livelihoods for millions across the world - many of whom are women.
 Thanks to its accessibility and unique properties, bamboo cultivation and processing has provided a great resource of financial income to rural women.
 Here we discuss the role of bamboo in helping to socially and financially empower women across the world.

 In comparison to timber, bamboo is very lightweight and easy to handle.
-It does not require the use of expensive and heavy machinery for processing - making it much easier for female farmers to be involved in its cultivation and processing.
+It does not always require the use of expensive and heavy machinery for processing - making it much easier for female farmers to be involved in its cultivation and processing.
 As one of the fastest growing plants in the world, it can also be harvested every 3-5 years, providing a lucrative and stable source of income for women.

 Drawing on a long history of use, bamboo is also incredibly versatile and offers great scope for the involvement of women in the production of goods.
 As a great alternative to wood, bamboo can be used for almost anything - from paper and flooring, to furniture and everyday items such as chopsticks, bicycle frames and musical instruments.
 Some of the more recent bamboo based products include soaps, lotions and pain relievers.